A Beginner’s Guide to Clicker Training for Dogs

 An important thing to remember is that this is a positive reinforcement method.
 So never, combine the clicker with punishment.

 This doesn’t mean you can’t punish bad behavior with negative reinforcement.
 Doing so can also be an essential part of the training process.

 However, you should not use the clicker to signal bad behavior.
 The clicker sound should only signal good behavior.

 For clicker training to be most effective, you need to use it in combination with a consistent training schedule.
 And you also need to find a good clicker.

 All brands of clickers are very affordable, and for the most part, any of them will get the job done.
 So choosing the best clicker for dog training is a matter of personal preference.

 Find one that fits comfortably in your hand.
 And, if possible, test it out and listen to the sound.
 Some people find the springy sound of most clickers kind of annoying.
 Any sound will work for your dog but keep in mind that you also have to hear it.

-You can find designs that are quieter to your ears but still audible to your dog’s more sensitive ears.
-Once you’ve found the perfect clicker for you and your pooch, you’ve got everything you need to get started with clicker training for dogs!
+You can find quieter designs to your ears but still audible to your dog’s more sensitive ears.
+Once you’ve found the perfect clicker for you and your pup, you’ve got everything you need to get started with clicker training for dogs!